balena-io-hardware/etcherPro-assemblyGuide-doc/README.md

     - 2 x **24cm** - red/black (dual core), with fork terminals on one side

 2. Install a fork terminal to one side of each cable using the crimper
-  - Do not remove the trimmed insulation on the other side of the cables
+  - Do not remove the trimmed insulation on the other side of the cables.

 <p align="center">
   <img src="./output/Assembly-guide-photos/Cables/DC-cables-with-terminals.jpg" width="600">